manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 Accepted characters table, with case folding rules.
 Optional, default value are latin and cyrillic characters.

-charset_table is the main workhorse of Manticore tokenizing process, ie. the process of extracting keywords from document text or query text.
+charset_table is the main workhorse of Manticore tokenization process, ie. the process of extracting keywords from document text or query text.
 It controls what characters are accepted as valid and what are not, and how the accepted characters should be transformed (eg. should the case be